DrOteonu-Nanquanu/nq_speed_dating_web_frontend/nq_speed_dating_web_frontend/README.md

 - These instructions are written with Ubuntu 18.04 as operating system in mind.
 - `scripts/install_scala` uses curl.
 Make sure to have this installed through `sudo apt install curl`

+This project depends on Fofsequa and FofsequaReasoner.
+Clone https://github.com/DrOteonu-Nanquanu/coin-dedureas and follow the installation instructions for these two projects.

 ## Running the scripts
 Open a terminal in the `../scripts` folder and run the following scripts in any order:
 - `bash install_postgresql`